hsalgi100/jekyll-now/_posts/2017-09-03-First-Week.md

 ### What will you do next week?

-Next week I will start on the first project that I have set to do for this class.
-I will also continue will the next 300 pages I have to read for assorted classes.
+I will start on the first project that I have set to do for this class.
+I will also continue will the next 300-400 pages I have to read for assorted classes.

+I want to read other people's blogs and see what sorts of things they recommend.
+If I see anything that could be useful, I will experiment with it next week.

+### What's my experience of the class?

+As I stated before, it is a well paced class and the readings are good.
+The professor asks people questions and puts them on the spot, but they aren't really very complicated questions (though admittedly I don't always know the answer), and he is really nice about correcting the students and giving them a second chance.
+I've only been in the class for two days but I am liking it so far.
+It's a good class to observe, and a good class to take.

+### What's my pick-of-the-week or tip-of-the-week?

+I don't really have much to say here, though hopefully that will change as the semester progresses.

+I really like hackerrank.
+We are using it in this class, but it is what got me familiar with haskell.
+It's really nice if you just want to try learning a new language.
+There are a lot of exercises you can do to practice.
+Don't believe their "easy", "medium", and "hard" markings all the time though because sometimes they are not accurate.
+At least they weren't for haskell.

+Also the Rains of Castamere is a great song to listen to while studying or programming, if you like to listen to music.
+If you like silence, then just ignore this.